|Business Rating:||4.4 / 5|

 Rewards targeted to travelers and big spenders

 The rewards structure of the Business Platinum Card is designed to encourage large purchases and business travel.
-The card awards 2 points per dollar to travel purchases booked through the American Express website and a special rate of 1.5 points per dollar to purchases greater than $5,000.
+The card awards 5 points per dollar to flights and prepaid hotel purchases booked through the American Express website and a special rate of 1.5 points per dollar to purchases greater than $5,000.
 General spending, on the other hand, earns a meager rate of 1 point per dollar.

 The average small-business owner who doesn’t fit the card’s spending profile may find the rewards rate less than impressive and will likely be better off with one of several cash back business cards that offer a higher rewards rate on common business purchases.